To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The “Out of Africa” theory, which has gained considerable ground over the past decade, holds that Homo sapiens developed in Africa, and then between 100 000 and 60 000 years ago, spread out into the rest of the world, eventually to replace the Homo erectus populations that had left Africa around 1,5- million years ago.

 This view has been supported by geneticists such as Mark Stoneking and Allan Wilson of the University of Berkley, California, who in a ground-breaking project in the late 1980s developed a DNA “molecular clock” which could measure the rate of change in human populations.
-They found that all living populations in the world today originated from an ancestral Homo sapiens population that lived somewhere in Africa 200 000 years ago - hence the rather fanciful concept of an “African Eve”.

 The implications of this theory are that racial differences are very shallow, given their recent development in an evolutionary line that goes back about five million years.